geowa4/ocm-workon/README.md

 - [ ] command to note that the cluster I'm working on should generate a compliance alert
 - [ ] search for recent clusters worked that I expected to have generated a compliance alert
+- [ ] truncate clusters worked more than <configurable time> ago and delete their directories
+- [ ] add options to recent command